Looking to get more involved? Why not testify!

 How to sign-in or submit testimony on bills remotely

 - Step 1: Go to www.leg.wa.gov (note: You will need the date/time of the Committee meeting where your bill is being heard.
-To find this information you can check the most recent Take Action in Olympia on OurVoice or look up the bill on the legislature’s Bill Information Page to see if it has been scheduled for a hearing.)
+To find this information you can look up the bill on the legislature’s Bill Information Page to see if it has been scheduled for a hearing.)

 - Step 2: On the front page, look for the heading that reads “Let Your Voice Be Heard.”
-Under that heading, click the option that says “Participate in Committee Hearings.”
+Under that heading, click the option that says “participating in the process.”

-- Step 3: Select the option marked “Register to Testify Remotely During a Hearing.”
+- Step 3: Select the option marked “testifying in a virtual hearing.”

 - Step 4: Select House, if the bill is being heard in a House Committee.
 Select Senate if the bill is being heard in a Senate Committee.
 Select Joint if the bill is being heard in a Joint Committee.